 Unfortunately, roofing contractors like to keep their numbers under lock and key.
-That is until you offer to invite them to your home to do an inspection.
-We disagree with that.
+That is until you offer to invite them to your home to do an inspection and in-home consultation.

-The 5 main factors that’ll impact the costs to produce solar energy are:
+The 5 key factors that impact the costs of producing solar energy:

 The square footage of your roof.

 The amount of sun-facing slopes on your roof.

 Understanding the Impact: How Roof Size Affects Solar Shingle Installation Costs

 There are several factors that go into a roof replacement.
 The size of your roof is one of the many factors and will also have one of the greatest impacts on a solar roof investment.
 A solar roof replacement requires purchasing specially designed asphalt shingles.
 The new GAF Solar HD asphalt shingles are almost 2 inches larger than the standard architectural shingles.
 Yes, this means your entire roof has to be replaced.
 We can't just add solar shingles to your existing roof.

 The new GAF Timberline Solar HD shingles are designed to be compatible with the GAF Timberline Solar Energy-producing shingles.
 This requires purchasing the correct amount of Timberline Solar Energy Shingles to power your house.
 This leads us to our next factor, energy consumption.